likoly/os-challenge-ByteForce/README.md

 ___

 ## Final server:
-For the sever we included:
+For the final sever we included:

     * BruteForce
     * Pthreads (7 workerthreads)